yuan-yiming/remove-console-webpack-plugin/README.md

 # remove-console-webpack-plugin
-A light webpack plugin to remove console in your JS code.
+A light webpack plugin to remove console.* in your JS code without any dependencies.

 ## Example